 But then the words and reality force their way back and the pain starts again.
 “Joann, your precious father stepped into glory this morning.”
 “Joann, your wonderful father went home to be with his Savior.”
 With every fiber of my being I believe these words, but don’t want to believe them at the same time.
 He was a precious father, but now he is lost in wonder, love and grace in the presence of Jesus.

 So, my beloved dad is gone.
 What to say?
-The words that scream loudest from my soul are simply, “please com back.”
+The words that scream loudest from my soul are simply, “please come back.”
+I know he's in a better placee, but I still want him back here.
 There are too many words and no words.
 But following are a few---just a few of the special things I remember about my dad.

 He had a sense of humor.
 He loved to laugh and make others laugh, and he was never in danger of taking himself too seriously.

 He was a servant.
 He would do anything for anybody anytime anyplace, from bringing coffee to my waking mom every morning to fixing church roofs to shoveling neighbor’s driveways.

 He was humble.
 In a stuffy academic world, he was just himself.

 He was generous.
 If there was a financial need, he gave.
 His giving to us seemed limitless and it gave him great joy.

 He was compassionate.
 His heart was tender and easily broken by the pain and suffering in the world.
 Last month in Beijing, we visited a clothing market that the government was ready to close down.
 The peddlers were selling their goods at rock-bottom prices.
 In a crowd frenzied over the best bargain, he kept asking, “what will happen to these poor people?”